Wedding the Widow will release on July 31, 2018!

 Welcome to more of my snippets from my upcoming release, book 2 of The Widow’s Club series, Wedding the Widow, which will release in print and e-book on July 31.
 This has been a very busy summer!

-In this week’s snippet I’m continuing from the beginning and the crowning of the Corn Maiden.
+In this week’s snippet I’m continuing from the beginning.
 Lord Brack (Jemmy to his family and friends) and Mrs. Elizabeth Easton, are attending the Harvest Festival while at a house party in Wrotham Village, Kent.
 The festival is about to finish with a somewhat potent ritual called the Crowning of the Corn Maiden.
-This week we see just how powerful that ritual is.
-We are still in Elizabeth’s POV as she looks at Lord Brack.
+Jemmy has just told her the crowning used to entail more than just a kiss.
+Now the Harvest Lords makes is selection.

 (Creative punctuation utilized to conform to WWW rules and snippet may therefore be slightly different from published version.)